January 1968 – Band probably did one or two shows at the Cheetah Club in LA

 Possibly first time Zappa saw them live as well(from MB book).

 July 1968 – The Doors album “Waiting for the Sun” is released.
-The sweater Jim Morrison is wearing in the album cover photos, belongs to Glen.
+The sweater Jim Morrison is wearing in the album cover photos, belongs to Glen….sort of.
 They were out late, partying, when Morrison remembered that he had a photo shoot in the morning.
 Needing a clean shirt, Glen gave him a sweater to wear.
-Morrison wearing sweater in album cover.
+The sweater belonged to Glen’s girlfriend at that time.
+Morrison is wearing the sweater on album cover.

 July 22 or 23, 1968– Whisky-A-Go-Go, Hollywood, CA (w/ Frank Zappa and MOI)